sreedevi-langoju/12weekawsworkshopchallenge/week8/Labs/Serverless_FileProcessing_Using_StepFunctions.md

 ## Step 2: Create S3 Bucket:

 Create an S3 bucket where files will be uploaded.

-Bucket Name: Unique Name
-AWS Region:us-east-1
+Go to the AWS S3 Console.
+Click on "Create bucket".
+Enter a unique bucket name and select the AWS region as us-east-1.
-All other options default
+Keep other options as default and create the bucket.
 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/d5882ee9-1de4-4761-8445-16adc0c2f094">